 -operation hours may be changed at some places

-Also, if you have symptoms similar to cold or flu, please refrain from visiting these places.
+Also, please check the preventative measures at each places before visiting, and if you have symptoms similar to cold or flu, please refrain from visiting these places.

 Yoyogi Park (partially closed)

 Cooking Classes ▶ Best Cooking Classes in Tokyo

 Go-Kart ▶ Rent a Go-Kart and Race through Tokyo!!